geoscixyz/em/content/maxwell1_fundamentals/formative_laws_and_people/faraday.rst

 Differential Form in the Time-Domain
 ------------------------------------

-By applying Stokes's theorem to LHS of Eq. :eq:`faradays_law_int_time`, we obtain differential form of Faraday's law as
+By applying Stokes's theorem to LHS of Eq. :eq:`faradays_law_int_time`, we obtain the differential form of Faraday's law as

 .. include:: ../../equation_bank/faradays_law_diff_time.rst

 ..
 Therefore, the time dependent change in magnetic flux density at any location is negatively proportional to the curl of the electric field.
 ..
 For magnetic fields which change rapidly with respect to time, we expect to observe a larger electric field.
 ..
 TODO: Put some links: rotational field
-Above equation physically means that time varying magnetic fields will induce rotational electric fields.
-In addition this is the fundamental equation, which explains excitation of the earth medium using inductive sources: electromagnetic (EM) induction.
+The above equation physically means that time varying magnetic fields will induce rotational electric fields.
+In addition this is the fundamental equation, which explains the excitation of earth mediums using inductive sources: electromagnetic (EM) induction.

 Faraday's Law in the Frequency-Domain
 -------------------------------------

-Frequency-domain representation of Faraday's law can be obtained by applying a Fourier transform to Eqs. :eq:`faradays_law_int_time` and :eq:`faradays_law_diff_time`.
+The frequency-domain representation of Faraday's law can be obtained by applying a Fourier transform to Eqs. :eq:`faradays_law_int_time` and :eq:`faradays_law_diff_time`.
 The integral form of Faraday's law in the frequency domain is:

 .. include:: ../../equation_bank/faradays_law_int_freq.rst

-Similarly using Stokes' theorem, differential form of Faraday's law is:
+Similarly using Stokes' theorem, the differential form of Faraday's law is:

 .. include:: ../../equation_bank/faradays_law_diff_freq.rst

 where :math:`\omega` is the angular frequency, :math:`{\bf E}` is the frequency-dependent electric field and :math:`{\bf B}` is the frequency-dependent magnetic flux density.
-Eq. :eq:`faradays_law_diff_freq` states that induced electric field proportional to angular frequency.
-Namely, we get stronger EM induction effects at higher frequency.
+Eq. :eq:`faradays_law_diff_freq` states that the induced electric field is proportional to the angular frequency.
+Namely, we get stronger EM induction effects at higher frequencies.

 .. that sinusoidal magnetic fields characterized by higher frequencies will result in stronger electric fields.
 ..
 Seogi: I possibly need better wording about this.